MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: Can I test MFA before Azure enforces the policy to ensure nothing breaks?

 **Answer**: Yes, the customer can [test their MFA](~/identity/authentication/tutorial-enable-azure-mfa.md#test-microsoft-entra-multifactor-authentication) through the manual setup process for MFA.
 We encourage customers to set this up themselves and test.
+If you use Conditional Access to enforce MFA, you can use Conditional Access templates to test your policy.
+For more information, see [Require multifactor authentication for admins accessing Microsoft admin portals](~/identity/conditional-access/how-to-policy-mfa-admin-portals.md).
+If you run a free edition of Microsoft Entra ID, you can enable [security defaults](~/identity/fundamentals/security-defaults.md).

 **Question**: What if I already have MFA enabled, what happens next?

 **Answer**: Customers that already require MFA for their users who access the applications listed previously don't see any change.
 If you only require MFA for a subset of users, then any users not already using MFA will now need to use MFA when they sign in to the applications.

+**Question**: How can I review MFA activity in Microsoft Entra ID?

+**Answer**: To review details about when a user is prompted to sign-in with MFA, use the Microsoft Entra sign-ins report.
+For more information, see [Sign-in event details for Microsoft Entra multifactor authentication](howto-mfa-reporting.md).

 **Question**: What if I have a "break glass" scenario?